 Intentional Infliction of Emotional Distress and Negligent Infliction of Emotional Distress

 When a driver acts in an extreme and outrageous manner while driving (in other words, conduct that should not be tolerated in a civilized society) and you suffer severe emotional distress as a result, you can sue that driver for intentional infliction of emotional distress, which can involve substantial money damages.
 If the driver does not act intentionally, but nevertheless drives recklessly or negligently due to road rage and you suffer emotional distress from being very near to the scene of a dangerous accident (in the “zone of danger”) caused by his driving, you may have a claim for negligent infliction of emotional distress.

-This is just a brief overview of some of the claims that might be available to you as a victim of road rage.
+This is just a brief overview of some of the claims that you can file as the injured party .
 You may be able to bring multiple claims as well as other claims not listed above.
 Speak with an experienced personal injury attorney to discuss your particular road rage incident.

 If you have been injured or suffered severe emotional distress in a road rage incident in Pasadena, Los Angeles, or elsewhere in Southern California, the attorneys at the Law Offices of Andrew Ritholz will work to get you the justice you deserve.
-With over 30 years experience handling personal injury and vehicle accident cases, including car accident cases, we know how to prove negligence as well as intentional torts in order to win the maximum amount of damages you are owed.
-For a FREE consultation with a Southern California car accident lawyer, contact us by completing the form at the right or calling (877) 261-9322 today.
+We have over 30 years experience handling personal injury and vehicle accident cases.
+Our attorneys know how to prove negligence in order to win the maximum amount of damages you are owed.
+For a FREE consultation with a Southern California car accident lawyer, contact us by completing the form at the right.
+You can also call us at (877) 261-9322 today.